play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 ```

 The `docker-compose.yml` file has a few minor changes in it.
-The `api` service image is now named `api:ruby`, the port mapping is changed from `5000` to `4567` (which is the default port for Sinatra server), and the `API_ENDPOINT` environment variable in the `web` service is updated accordingly so that the PHP code can talk to it.
+The `api` service image is now named `linkextractor-api:step6-ruby`, the port mapping is changed from `5000` to `4567` (which is the default port for Sinatra server), and the `API_ENDPOINT` environment variable in the `web` service is updated accordingly so that the PHP code can talk to it.

 With these in place, let's boot our service stack: